 Techniques Experimental investigation Investigation Supervised assessment Description focuses on investigating a question and/or problem and making predictions.
 Questions may be constructed by students or provided by the teacher.
 The focus is on planning and conducting an experimental investigation, and problem-solving using data generated by the student. focuses on researching a specific problem, question or issue using data and/or information. focuses on independently responding to a set of provided questions, scenarios and/or problems, under supervised conditions and within a set time frame.
-Learning area advice Students are supported to plan and conduct safe experiments and fair tests.
+Learning area advice Students plan and conduct safe, repeatable experiments.
 Experiments may be conducted in the classroom or field.
-Students collect, describe, explain and draw conclusions using secondary data and information.
-Students develop research skills including acknowledging sources.
+All practical work must be organised with student safety in mind.
+Schools must ensure their practices meet current guidelines.
+Students research, collect, describe, explain and draw conclusions using secondary data and information.
+Research conventions should be followed, e.g. acknowledging sources, regardless of the presentation format.
 Students demonstrate knowledge, understanding and inquiry processes.
 Students respond to one or more assessment items.
 These items can be: • multiple choice • short response • extended response.
 Additional evidence can be gathered within an assessment task through teacher observation.
-The teacher observes (views, listens, interprets and records) students' demonstration of their knowledge, understanding and skills, when responding to the task.
+The teacher observes (views, listens, interprets and records) students' demonstration of their knowledge understanding and skills, when responding to the task.
 The teacher is required to document evidence of learning against relevant aspects of the achievement standard.
+Mode written, spoken/signed, practical^ or multimodal written, spoken/signed, practical^ or multimodal written or practical^